chrants/chrants.github.io/README.md

 # Christian Tschoepe (Resumé)

+This is my resumé and experience as a Software Engineer and Full-Stack Developer

 This project was designed to upgrade my old, boring Word Resume to the 21st Century and will act as its replacement.

 You can even save the website as a PDF or print it as a resume directly in the browser!
 Select "background graphics" in the browser's print dialog.